 For help deciding which medical treatments you want and which you do not want, see our article Evaluating Life-Support Treatments.

 To find your state's advance directive form, use our resource State-by-State Advance Directive Forms.

 Creating Advance Directives In More Than One State

 If you travel within the United States, if you live near the border of your state, or if you have multiple residences in different states, you might consider creating advance directives in your state as well as in neighboring states.
 Since advance directives are state-specific, an advance directive created in one state will not be valid in another state.

 For help creating an advance health care directive, use our resource Checklist: Creating an Advance Health Care Directive.

 To find your state's advance directive forms, use our resource State-by-State Advance Directive Forms.

 Storing Your Advance Directive

-You will likely want to store your Advance Directive in your Everplan along with other legal, estate planning, and personal files.
+You'll want to store your Advance Directive in your Everplan along with other legal, estate planning, and personal files.
 In addition, you may want to keep your advance directive on a flash drive that you can carry in your purse or on your keychain.
 This may include your living will, the documents naming your health care power of attorney, a DNR if you have one, or proof of your organ donor status if you are a registered donor.
-This way, if you are suddenly admitted to a hospital, you will have all your advance directive documents with you.
+This way, if you're suddenly admitted to a hospital, you'll have all the necessary documents with you.